Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

 status = pressure.getPressure(P,T);
 ```

-## Sensything with the Webserver
+## Sensything with Web server

-The webserver came into being to eliminate the need to install any software or application to display sensor values.
-With a small addition to the programming section you would be able to read the sensor values on your system.
+The web server came into being to eliminate the need to install any software or application to display sensor values.
+With a small addition to the programming section, you would be able to read the sensor values on your system.
 To get started you can follow the basic steps mentioned below to understand how it would work.

 ### How to Use Sensything along with a Web Server

-By equipping sensything  you can turn it into web server, and by accessing that server with a browser running on any computer connected to the same network or the soft-AP available in sensything, you can
+By equipping sensything  you can turn it into a web server, and by accessing that server with a browser running on any computer connected to the same network or the soft-AP available in sensything, you can
-* Read value of a sensor (using simple HTML).
+* Read a value of a sensor (using simple HTML).

 ### Step 1: Writing Code to Web Server

-Now, you can upload/write the code, and it will work straight away.You can create a html page for displaying the sensor values, read the html contents and send the analog values to the web page.
+Now, you can upload/write the code, and it will work straight away.
+You can create an HTML page for displaying the sensor values, read the HTML contents and send the analog values to the web page.
 ```c

  String adcValue = MAIN_page; //Read HTML contents